Caramel Popcorn (Better Than Store-Bought)

 - Pop the popcorn using an air popper and spread it out evenly on a parchment-lined baking sheet, removing any unpopped kernels.
 (You can use other popping methods if preferred.)

 - In a saucepan over medium heat, melt the butter.
-Stir in the brown sugar, white sugar, corn syrup, and salt until fully combined.
+Stir in the brown sugar, white sugar, corn syrup, salt, cinnamon (if using), and molasses (if using) until fully combined.

-- Bring the mixture to a gentle boil and cook for 3–4 minutes, stirring occasionally, until slightly thickened and glossy.
+- Bring the mixture to a gentle boil and cook for 3–4 minutes, stirring occasionally, until it becomes thick, bubbly, and glossy.
+Don't rush this step, as this is what helps create the crisp candy coating.

-- Remove from heat and stir in the vanilla extract and baking soda.
-The mixture will foam up slightly.
+- Remove from the heat and immediately whisk in the vanilla extract and baking soda.
+The mixture will foam up noticeably.
+Continue whisking until everything is fully combined.
+This reaction is what helps create the light, crisp candy coating.

-- Let cool for about 15 minutes, or until the coating has set and hardened.
+- Let cool for about 15 minutes, or until the coating has fully set and hardened.

 - Break into clusters and serve.